The Ultimate Moving Checklist for Families

 Set Up Childcare, Schools, Summer Camps, Swim Lessons

-If you don’t know the area, the best way to start gathering information is by asking locals, like real estate agents, friends of friends, or online parenting groups.
+If you don’t know the area, the best way to start gathering information is by asking locals, like real estate agents, friends of friends, or online parent or neighborhood groups.

 While public schools usually have to take you as long as you live within the boundaries, you can start organizing registration paperwork, such as proof of residence and health forms.
 You might also need to arrange for your child’s current school records to be transferred to the new school district.